AlexanderSelzer/raspberry/README.md

 This is semi-well-known (http://www.raspberrypi.org/forums/viewtopic.php?f=45&t=53644), and there is a hack to fix it:

-Edit /etc/defaults/gpsd, and put the name of the device under GPSD_OPTIONS.
+Edit /etc/defaults/gpsd, and put the name of the device into GPSD_OPTIONS.

 example:
 ```